Monaim1/Monaim1/README.md

-- Hi, I’m Monaim
+- Hi, It's Monaim (or Moun's)
-- Interests : ML/AI Engineering, i do be reward-hacking sometimes
+- Interests : ML/AI Engineering.
+- I do be reward-hacking sometimes